mimoo/NoiseGo/disco/specification.md

 ### 3.2.
 Functions

-**TODO: only include the relevant functions here?**

-A StrobeState, implemented according to the [Strobe specification](https://strobe.sourceforge.io/) responds to the following functions:
+A StrobeState is litteraly the state of a Strobe duplex construction.
+While it responds to many functions ([see Strobe's specification](https://strobe.sourceforge.io/)), only the following ones need to be implemented in order for the Disco extension to work properly:

 **`InitializeStrobe(protocol_name)`**: Initialize the Strobe object with a custom protocol name.